greguz/personal-blog/content/posts/2025/remark42/index.md

 A quick search for _"simple Let’s Encrypt reverse proxy"_ returns _Caddy_ right at the top of the results.

-Seems legit enough to me:
+Seems legit enough to me!

 ```bash
 sudo dnf install caddy
 sudo nano /etc/caddy/Caddyfile
 ```

+Just replace the whole thing with something like this...

 ```text
 remark42.domain.net {